davidlachs/Wireshark-Network-Investigation/README.md

-# Case 01 — From DNS Resolution to Decrypted HTTPS Traffic
+# From DNS Resolution to Decrypted HTTPS Traffic

 ## Overview